Xomega-Net/XomegaFramework/README.md

 ![UI architecture](../../../Xomega.Docs/blob/master/docs/framework/common-ui/img/ui_arch.png)

-Communication between the presentation layer and your business services will depend on the overall architecture of your app and the specific technologies that you use for its layers, as illustrated on the following diagram.
+Communication between the presentation layer and your business services will depend on the overall architecture of your app and the specific technologies that you use for its layers, as illustrated by the following diagram.

 ![Services architecture](../../../Xomega.Docs/blob/master/docs/framework/services/img/services.png?raw=true)